 Commercial real estate loans have got different penalty types.
 The details of the same are here.

 Generally, commercial real estate loans come with prepayment penalties.
-However, some also have got the lockout periods which means a specific period of time during which the borrower cannot repay the loan in no condition or situation.
+However, some also have got lockout periods which means a specific period of time during which the borrower cannot repay the loan in no condition or situation.

 Thus the borrowers must be careful when looking at the commercial real estate loans that come with long lockout periods.
 This is because, in the end, you might face difficulty in selling the property before the lockout period is actually over.